Duty-free shops at airports sell goods to travelers without charging any taxes on them.

 So your duty-free purchases count as export earnings for the country you bought them from.

-How Much Money Can You Save At Duty Free Shops?
+How Much Money You Can Save At Duty Free Shops

 At duty free shops, you could save anywhere from as little as a few dollars to hundreds of dollars depending on what goods you buy, where you buy them from, and how much you spend.